sfc-gh-bhess/st_spcs/README.md

    for the entry for `TUTORIAL_DB.DATA_SCHEMA.TUTORIAL_REPOSITORY`.
    Note the value for `repository_url`.
 3. In the main directory of this repo, execute
-   `bash ./configure.sh`.
+   `make configure`.
 Enter the URL of the repository that you noted in step 2 for the repository.
 Enter the name of the warehouse you set up in step 1 (if you followed the directions, it would be `tutorial_warehouse`).